-Meals and food from Feeding America BackPack program.
+Meals and free weekend food from Feeding America BackPack program.

 Children and students can receive free food from the Feeding America BackPack program.
 Groceries, bags of food, and other nutritional items are offered to students from lower income families.
 The goal is to ensure that the child has something to eat over the weekend, when they can’t rely on the USDA school lunch program.
-Hundreds of food banks across the nation participate in the program, and over 200,000 families receive assistance every year.
+Hundreds of food banks across the nation participate in the program and over 200,000 families receive assistance every year.
 Find more details on how to apply below, including the programs toll free phone number.

 Studies show that a hungry child can have difficulty focusing in school.
-Realistically, how can a child focus on solving a reading or math problem when they are trying to ignore the persistent pangs of hunger.
+Realistically, how can a student focus on solving a reading or math problem when they are trying to ignore the persistent pangs of hunger.
 Many school administrators, teachers, and nurses have discovered that on Monday mornings they need to compete against hunger in order to try to get the attention of their students, as some children from low income and struggling families just aren’t getting the nutrition they need over the weekend.
-This is especially true for the more than 18 million children who currently receive reduced price or free meals through the National School Lunch Program.
+This is especially true for millions of children who currently receive reduced price or free meals through the National School Lunch Program.
 As the student can get food during the school week, but they then go without over the weekend.

 Food banks and schools that offer BackPacks distribute free food packs to children from low income families and those who are identified by caring teachers, principals and staff members.
 They are looking to help students that are showing signs that they are in a high-risk situation.
 Meals may be offered for long holiday weekends as well.
 They will do whatever they can to try to prevent a child from going hungry.
 This is why local charities also offer support, find find more information on free emergency food pantries.

-While the program has been operating for almost 20 years, Feeding America is always in need of additional donations and contributions in order to expand and enhance the offerings.
+While the program has been operating since the 1990s.
+However Feeding America is always in need of additional donations and contributions in order to expand as well as enhance the offerings.
 The non-profit is also trying to increase the number of sites as well as school districts that participate in the BackPack program, as it changes and improves the lives of families in need.

-Goals and food items that are provided in the BackPack
+Goals and food items that are provided in the Feeding America BackPack

 The BackPack Program has several primary objectives.
 They include distributing nutritious, wholesome food to students in a caring, discreet manner.
-Resources can provide children at-risk of hunger with nutritious, easy-to-prepare food and groceries for preparation and consumption at their home or apartment.
+Resources can provide children at-risk of hunger with nutritious, easy-to-prepare food and groceries for preparation as well as consumption at their home or apartment.
 A key is long term success, so the program will provide additional resources.
 The services works with local partners (such as food pantries) in order to assure long term sustainability of the program and the child’s health.